A Lower Bound and a Near-Optimal Algorithm for Bilevel Empirical Risk Minimization: Details on the experiments

 \section{Details on the experiments}

-We performed the experiments with the Python package Benchopt \citep{Moreau2022}.
+We performed the experiments with the Python package Benchopt \citep{Moreau2022}\footnote{The code of the benchmark is available at \url{https://github.com/benchopt/benchmark_bilevel} and the results are displayed in \url{ https://benchopt.github.io/results/benchmark_bilevel.html}.}.
 For each experiment, we use minibatches instead of single samples to estimate oracles because it is more efficient in practice.
 We use a batch size of 64 for the stochastic inner and outer oracles.
+All the experiments were performed on processors AMD EPYC 7742 (4 CPUs/experiment).